 The nuclear energy sector is betting its long-term profitability on a new generation of reactors.
 Reactors small enough to transport, which use alternative cooling methods and have lower pressure than traditional plants.

-The supporters of this technology are sure that politics and public opinion do not have confidence because they are poorly informed.
+The supporters of this technology are sure that politics and public opinion do not trust because they are poorly informed.
 Worse: because you still stop at plants that resemble very little or nothing to the new generation nuclear, a nuclear that generally uses substances such as molten salt and lead, or gases such as helium, to avoid overheating of the core.

 No company employing these technologies has won a construction license in the world.
 Why?